 Mike joined Plymouth House in 1951 as an illiterate but happy nine and a half year old boy.
-He progressed to Bradford House and left in 1959 with seven GCE ‘O’ levels.
+He progressed to Bradford House and left in 1959 with seven GCE O levels.
 He participated in all sport gaining full colours in rugby and cricket.
-While loving all sport, his current focus is golf.
+While still loving most sports, his current focus is golf.

 Mike spent forty years in electronics with the same company reaching the grade of Senior Principal Design Engineer and Project Manager on post design of electronic warfare systems in the Royal Navy.
 His further education was with with Croydon, Paddington, Chelsea and Cranfield Technical Colleges also the Ashridge Management College.

-Mike's hobbies and interests range from sport, extreme DIY (he rebuilt the families 300 year old cottage doing all the trades), rebuilding car engines, building motor cycle specials, metal detectors and radios, gardening and mainly growing vegetables.
+Mike's hobbies and interests range from sport, D.I.Y (he renovated his family's 300 year old cottage doing all the the work himself), re-building car engines, building motorcycle specials, metal detectors and radios, and gardening.

 Mike's wife, a registered nurse, is now also retired.
 They have two university educated children, their daughter, a qualified solicitor, is CEO of a highly regarded advocacy charity helping people with learning difficulties and their families.
 Their son is a research/design engineering scientist with a large international engineering company and is married to a vet.
 They have one granddaughter.

 Mike was originally elected as sports secretary for the Kingham Hill Association.
 He has been a Trustee and Treasurer of the Hillian Association since 2009.